jonroig/finger.farm/README.md

-# Finger.Farm Advanced Finger Hosting
+# Finger.Farm Modern Finger Hosting
 https://finger.farm

 Your Dad fingered your Mom in the 90s.